 Companies in the world engaged in the research, development and production of sensors for measuring different physical quantities have developed different sensor designs.
-Today, companies are in the phase transformation of production processes, because they want to achieve greater automation of production processes with greater flexibility due to the higher customer requirements and survival in the global market.
+Today, companies are in the phase of transformation of production processes, because they want to achieve greater automation of production processes with greater flexibility due to the higher customer requirements and survival in the global market.
 The implementation of advanced Industry 4.0 technologies such as: Internet of Things (IoT), Big Data, 3D printing, robotics, smart sensors, artificial intelligence (AI), virtual and augmented reality (AR), etc., provided a new way of consumption and a new form of delivery to the customer, since the customer wants to be involved in the production process.
-The implementation of Industry 4.0 cannot be achieved without implementation of all the above mentioned advanced technologies.
-However, we must single out the basic sensor technology, because without the implementation of various smart sensors we could not monitored parameters in real time [1,3,17,18,20-22].
+The implementation of Industry 4.0 cannot be achieved without the implementation of all the above mentioned advanced technologies.
+However, we must single out the basic sensor technology, because without the implementation of various smart sensors we could not monitored parameters in real time [1,3,17,18,20,21,22].
 Since there has been a development in all segments of society in all technologies, there has also been a historical development of sensors.
 The schematic representation of the development of sensor technology over time is given in Figure 2.

 Figure 2.
-Schematic representation of the development of sensor technology over time Based on Figure 2, we can conclude that sensor technology has had continuous development from the first mechanical sensors, electrical sensors, and electronic sensors.
-Today smart sensors are being researched, developed and implemented to support the implementation of Industry 4.0 reduction of overall costs.
-By introducing the technologies in production processes.
-By implementing smart sensors in monitor and obtain a large amount of data on the basis of as well as the sensor itself.
-The installation of smart sensors which we make decisions.
+Schematic representation of the development of sensor technology over time Based on Figure 2, we can conclude that sensor technology has had continuous development from the sensors.
+Today smart sensors are being researched, possible parameter: temperature, pressure, flow level, and implemented to support developed implementation of Industry 4.0 in production processes. performed operation, monitoring of the production By implementing smart sensors in all processes, as well as process, and many other parameters that we have not in production processes, we can monitor and obtain a listed.
+We are able to have a comprehensive overview of large amount of data on the basis of which we make the production process.
+By knowing the current situation decisions.

-Given that the world's leading companies are in the process of implementing Industry 4.0, and they are trying to follow other companies in the world to remain in the global market, the possibility of increasing the use of sensors, and thus improving the manufacture of products is reflected in the following [1,3]:
+process of implementing Industry 4.0, and they are trying malfunction in the production process, as well as the to follow other companies in the world to remain in the sensor itself.
+The installation of smart sensors in the global market, the possibility of increasing the use of production process with other necessary equipment is sensors, and thus improving the manufacture of products shown in Figure 3 [3] is reflected in the following [1,3]:

-- Sensors help to detect defects, allowing quick adjustment of settings and change of parameters to prevent downtime in future production processes. - Based on data provided by smart sensors and insights gained from production to the delivery process, the entire supply chain is managed much more efficiently. - Scheduled machine maintenance allows companies to more effectively plan downtime and prevent downtime or breakdowns during the manufacturing process. - Increases efficiency and productivity by integrating smart sensors. - We are able to quickly change the production process of one product to the production of another product. - Adaptation of the production process for another product is simulated practically before it is physically implemented in order to adequately assess the impact and reduce the chances of errors. - Implementation of smart sensors leads to smart machines and devices. - Analysis of data obtained through smart sensors helps to improves the health and safety of workers. - Their implementation ensures planned maintenance and quality control. - Energy consumption can be optimized by using consumption and make decisions by using smart sensors.
+- Sensors help to detect defects, allowing quick adjustment of settings and change of parameters to prevent downtime in future production processes. - Based on data provided by smart sensors and insights gained from production to the delivery process, the entire supply chain is managed much more efficiently. - Scheduled machine maintenance allows companies to more effectively plan downtime and prevent downtime or breakdowns during the manufacturing process. - Increases efficiency and productivity by integrating smart sensors. - We are able to quickly change the production process of one product to the production of another product. - Adaptation of the production process for another product is simulated practically before it is physically implemented in order to adequately assess the impact and reduce the chances of errors. - Implementation of smart sensors leads to smart machines and devices. - Analysis of data obtained through smart sensors helps to identify and prevent dangerous situations, and thus improves the health and safety of workers. - Their implementation ensures planned maintenance and quality control. - Energy consumption can be optimized by using advanced analytics, because we can monitor energy consumption and make decisions by using smart sensors.